ptr1337/archlinux-kernel-builder/README.md

 ### _release

-- Will select the release of the kernel.
-Latest stable or mainline.
+- Will select the release of the kernel :

+        1 : Latest stable release
+        2 : Latest mainline release

 ### _cpu_sched

-- Will add a CPU Scheduler if you want.
-Cachy, CacULE, MuQSS, BMQ, PDS or UPDS.
+- Will add a CPU Scheduler if you want : Cachy, CacULE, MuQSS, BMQ, PDS or UPDS.

+        1 : Cachy by Hamad Al Marri
+        2 : CacULE by Hamad Al Marri
+        3 : MuQSS by Con Kolivas
+        4 : BMQ by Alfred Chen
+        5 : PDS by Alfred Chen
+        6 : UPDS by TK-Glitch based on the work by Alfred Chen

 ### _compiler

-- Will set compiler to build the kernel.
+- Will set compiler to build the kernel :

         1 : GCC
         2 : GCC+LLVM